Car Insurance and Vehicle Registration: Requirements by State

 • New Jersey enacted the "Motor Vehicle Insurance Verification Act," enabling immediate registration suspension for unverified coverage.

-As of April 2026, 19 states have real-time or near-real-time systems operational, with more states actively advancing legislation.
+As of May 2026, 19 states have real-time or near-real-time systems operational, with Ohio, Pennsylvania, and additional states actively advancing legislation.
 Under older batch-based systems, insurers uploaded data on a schedule, which created dangerous gaps where active policyholders were incorrectly flagged as uninsured — triggering erroneous suspensions.
 Real-time systems largely eliminate this problem.
+Learn how to check if a car has insurance using these state systems.

 Pincher's Pro Tip